 - Nice Hat: The tails on the back of her hat, which stand up straight after she's infused with Ichigo's Fullbring.
 Hilariously, this is just before she fights bunny-obsessed Rukia.

-- Not-So-Harmless Villain: After Rukia presses her Berserk Button, Riruka stuffs her into a plush devil.
+- Not-So-Harmless Villain: After Rukia irritates her, Riruka stuffs her into a plush devil.
 Later on in the fight, Riruka inserts herself into Rukia, causing Rukia to black out.

-- Power Nullifier: Riruka doesn't actually know she can do this, but if she traps a Soul Reaper inside a plushie, she can stop them from using Kidou, as the spell will backfire inside the teddy.
-It also makes it near impossible for the Soul Reaper to hold their Zanpakutou.
-It does not stop Shunpou, however.
+- Power Nullifier: Riruka doesn't actually know she can do this, but if she traps a Soul Reaper inside a plushie, she can stop them from using Kido, as the spell will backfire inside the teddy.
+It also makes it near impossible for the Soul Reaper to hold their Zanpakuto.
+It does not stop Shunpo, however.

 - Spoiled Brat: She views herself as selfish and spoiled.
 She learned this truth in her youth as her power made stealing what she wanted off other people easy.
 Eventually, she kidnapped a man she had a crush on and only then did she learn how horrible she was being.